arc360alt/ArkRinthTesting/README.md

 - > Flatpaks are not included just yet

 #### This is a fork of MiguRinth, Which is also a fork of Modrinth.
+#### ArkRinth is an independent fork and is not affiliated with or endorsed by Modrinth